Renbin22c/Book-App/README.md

 The user profile serves as a hub of information, displaying the account creation date, registered email, and a tally of favorites books.
 Users can customize their profiles by editing their name and image, adding a personal touch to their experience.
 Access to favorites books is conveniently available within the profile section.

 ## Offline Access
-While our app is optimized for online use, a reliable internet connection is crucial.
+While the app is optimized for online use, a reliable internet connection is crucial.
 Users will be prompted to reconnect to the network to ensure uninterrupted access to the application's wealth of features.

 Explore the world of literature with our professional-grade book management app – where convenience, organization, and a delightful reading experience converge.